Welcome to the third installment of the Shades of Green – Disney Resort Comparison Series.

 There is no tax added to these charges.
 This rate is for double occupancy, it is $2 less for single occupancy and add $15 per extra adults (ages 18+).

-For each adult over 2 there is a $25 per night charge per person.
+For each additional adult over 18 there is a $35 per night charge.

-Prices for the other Deluxes for the same type room on the same night range widely.
+Prices for the other Deluxes for the same type room range widely.

 For a closer look at the price differences see our comprehensive post on Shades of Green – Disney Price Comparisons.

 Disney’s Deluxe Resorts will never be cheaper than Shades of Green’s category 3!
-Even on the cheapest day of the year at the cheapest Deluxe there is a $40 price difference.
+Even on the cheapest day of the year at the cheapest Deluxe (Wilderness Lodge)!

-Note: There are times of the year when the Disney Armed Forces Salute is not available, these are called blockout dates.
+Note: There are times of the year when the Disney Armed Forces Salute is not available at all, these are called blockout dates.